Hey Coach Ponyling!

 Lesson 1: The times you feel the most scared are often the times that precede your biggest success.

 I’ve had to learn this lesson every single year I’ve been in business, and this year really brought it home for me.
 As context, the team and I plan our year out ahead of time, so big events are locked into the calendar early.
-This year was no exception, and in early March I was preparing for our first big free webinar of the year, happening in later that month.
+This year was no exception, and in early March we were all preparing for our first big free webinar of the year, happening in later that month.

 You know what happened next.